k8snetworkplumbingwg/multus-cni/doc/quickstart.md

 In the case that your default network is ready

+Your network interface will need to be in promiscuous mode.

 ## Installation

 Our recommended quickstart method to deploy Multus is to deploy using a Daemonset (a method of running pods on each nodes in your cluster), this spins up pods which install a Multus binary and configure Multus for usage.